 Whether your child will walk, cycle, take a school bus or be driven to school, plan the route and do it together before your child starts school.
 This will give you a sense of how long it will take and help alleviate the stress of being late.

 One item I think every child starting school needs is folder for notes.
 Your school may give your child notes about books, tours, field trips, after school activities etc. and if your children are anything like mine, your will usually find these scrunched in the bottom of their bag or school jacket pocket after the event!

 The folder is also handy for when you need to send notes to school and for things like party invitations.

-Over to you now.
-I hope this list of essentials for your child starting school has helped.
+Have your say!
+Any other essentials for starting school that helped your child?
 If we have missed anything, please let us know in the comments box below.